8bitbuddhist/nix-configuration/README.md

 ### Running updates

 All hosts are configured to run automatic daily updates (see `modules/base/system.nix`).
-You can disable this by adding `host.services.autoUpgrade = false;` to a hosts config.
+You can disable this by adding `aux.system.services.autoUpgrade = false;` to a hosts config.

 Automatic updates work by `git pull`ing the latest version of the Repo from Forgejo.
 This repo gets updated nightly by Haven, which updates the `flake.lock` file and pushes it back up to Forgejo.
-Only one host needs to do this, and you can enable this feature on a host using `host.services.autoUpgrade.pushUpdates = true;`.
+Only one host needs to do this, and you can enable this feature on a host using `aux.system.services.autoUpgrade.pushUpdates = true;`.

 #### Manually updating